-The hybrid Master of Arts in Reading Education degree at Appalachian
+The online Master of Arts in Reading Education degree at App State

 Appalachian State University’s Master of Arts in Reading Education offered through App State Online will help you improve reading comprehension in your K-12 classroom, putting your students on a path to academic achievement.